 The MdQI Excellence in Partnering Awards are an annual statewide recognition of completed partnered projects that best highlight the principles of partnering.
 The main purpose is to celebrate success, share lessons learned of best practices and honor all project stakeholders.
 These awards are for the successful use of partnering practices on a transportation-related project in Maryland.

 A separate application is required for each project submitted.
-Applications must be submitted via the online form here.
-A preview of the form as a PDF is available below.
-Applications are due no later than November 1, 2021.
+Applications are due no later than November 1, 2023.

 Partnering Subcommittee Co-Chairs

 Chunca Bittinger, Statewide Partnering Coordinator, MDOT SHA OOC

 Mike Veid, Senior Project Manager, Joseph B. Fay Company